Photos clockwise from top left:

 The image above shows the distance of the 10 HC Owens Valley Climbs from Big Pine (start of the Glacier Lodge climb).
 All 10 climbs are within a 50 mile radius of Big Pine.
 Nowhere in the US, and very few places in the world, have this concentration of top climbs within 50 miles.

 This image shows the distance of the 10 HC climbs from Bishop.

-Owens Valley was the scene of raging water wars in the early 1900’s when City of Los Angeles agents posed as farmers and ranchers to purchase land and water rights in Owens Valley and then built the LA Aqueduct to divert water from the area 200 miles south.
+Owens Valley was the scene of raging water wars in the early 1900s when City of Los Angeles agents posed as farmers and ranchers to purchase land and water rights in Owens Valley, and then built the LA Aqueduct to divert water from the area 200 miles south.
 The aqueduct was originally constructed in Black Rock Springs, between Independence and Big Pine.
-The scheme and battles triggered by it was dramatized by the classic 1974 film “Chinatown.”
+The scheme, and battles it triggered, were dramatized by the classic 1974 film Chinatown.